-- God gave the first man Adam specific commands in the Garden of Eden.
-This is the cultural or dominion mandate.
+God gave the first man Adam specific commands in the Garden of Eden.
+This is the cultural mandate.

-- The LORD God took the man and put him in the garden of Eden to work it and keep it.
-And the LORD God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”
-(Genesis 2:15-17 ESV)
+The LORD God took the man and put him in the garden of Eden to work it and keep it.
+And the LORD God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die” (Genesis 2:15-17).

-- Economic principles are also derived from some basic assumptions.
+Economic principles are derived from the premise that humans act.
 Those principles provide the foundation for all the economic activity of the world.
 Two examples include:

 - Gresham’s Law says that if one tries to replace more valuable money with less valuable money (such as replacing gold with paper), then people will horde the good money (gold) and take it out of circulation to keep it.
 In effect, bad money drives out good.